prismspecs/design-investigations/readme.md

 + Mat Dryhurt & Holly Herndon's [Have I Been Trained?](https://haveibeentrained.com/)

 # Day 3: More Stable Diffusion

 ## Check-ins, discussion
 This is a time to discuss any thoughts students have considered since yesterday, and to address any outstanding questions or concerns.

-## Exercise: Precision
-Given an image, students must faithfully reproduce it using prompt engineering (no inpainting allowed?)

 ## Video
 Small demo of Deforum extension for A1111